Human Essentials

 Organization Capacity

-This section has specific questions about the volume of the agency’s needs.
+screenshot of expanded organizational capacity section This section has specific questions about the volume of the agency’s needs.

 Sources of Funding

-How does the agency get its funding?
+screenshot of expanded sources of funding section How does the agency get its funding?

 Area Served (County/Client Share %)